Supersub Wout Weghorst scores late again in Netherlands' win over Poland at Euro 2024 | TSN

 Supersub Weghorst scores late again in Netherlands' win over Poland at Euro 2024

+HAMBURG, Germany (AP) — Being barked at by Lionel Messi in a testy post-game exchange that became a viral meme was a strange way for Wout Weghorst to leave the 2022 World Cup after his goals had set up an epic quarterfinal drama.

-HAMBURG, Germany (AP) — Netherlands forward Wout Weghorst loves to make a big impression off the bench and he did it again Sunday late in a 2-1 win over Poland at the European Championship.
+The Netherlands forward's return to major tournament action Sunday was a happy event — again scoring late off the bench and this time decisively in a 2-1 win over Poland to begin a European Championship group that includes title favorite France.

-The giant striker struck with a low left-foot shot in the 83rd minute with his first touch after coming on to replace Memphis Depay who had wasted several shooting chances.
+The imposing striker struck with a low left-foot shot in the 83rd minute with his first touch after coming on to replace Memphis Depay, who had missed several shooting chances as the Dutch appeared sure to waste a winning opportunity.

+His two late goals against Argentina — the second from an uber-cute, free-kick routine in the 11th minute of stoppage time — sent a memorable quarterfinal into extra time at 2-2 against the eventual champion.

+Weghorst and Messi were among 15 players shown yellow cards by the time it was all over on the field.
+Then they carried it on deep inside the stadium.

-This time, Weghorst's goal was worth a win that puts some pressure on Group D favorite France, which already beat the Dutch twice in qualifying last year and plays Austria on Monday.
+This time, Weghorst's goal was worth a win that puts some pressure on France, which already beat the Dutch twice in qualifying last year and plays Austria on Monday.

 Poland was forced to cope without its injured star Robert Lewandowski but soon found a goal from his replacement who matured in Major League Soccer.